Wonderful subgroups of reductive groups and spherical systems

-Corollary~\ref{lemma:tails1} implies that there is a bijection between the set of distinguished sets of colors of $X$ contained in $\Delta''_X$, and the set of distinguished sets of colors of $X_{S'}$ contained in $\Delta''_X|_{S'}$.
-The bijection is simply induced by restriction, which in this case is just considering a set of colors of $X$ as a set of colors of $X_{S'}$.
+Corollary~\ref{lemma:tails1} implies that restriction of sets of colors induces a bijection between the set of distinguished sets of colors of $X$ contained in $\Delta_X(\tau)$ and the set of distinguished sets of colors of $X_{S(\tau)}$ contained in $\Delta_X(\tau)|_{S(\tau)}$.
+Notice that in this case restricting a set of colors of $X$ is just considering is as a set of colors of $X_{S(\tau)}$.